 - Use your elbow to close the arm of your opponent that is wrapped around your neck.
 This will prevent him from shrimping away and getting an advantage to finish the choke.

-- After that, lowering yourself to your knee with the same side leg is an excellent idea to angled up the opponent’s choking side.
+- After that, lowering yourself to your knee with the same side leg is an excellent idea to angle up the opponent’s choking side.

-- Finish the guillotine choke from guard escape by raising your head and neck over your shoulders to break the guillotine control.
+- Finish the closed guard guillotine escape by raising your head and neck over your shoulders to break the guillotine control.

 - Utilize your hand to move your opponent’s wrist away from re-applying the choke, and go for the guard passing.